garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Dependent vs Explanatory Variable.md

 Not that we're doing [[Supervised Learning]]
 - Trying to predict value of 1 variable (the $\huge {y}\tiny {i}$ values) - instead of measuring correlation between the 2

+[[Supervised Learning]] does not give causality
+- use words like correlated, predict,..
+- NOT leads